 As a college student, you might regard the internet as your go-to resource for researching a term paper, staying in touch with friends and family, and maintaining your photo collection.
 The internet isn’t as private as many people treat it, however.
 Your personal information and safety could be at risk based on your online behaviors.
 The following tips will help prevent you from becoming the victim of cybercrime.

 Disclaimer: Any information found within our website is for general educational and informational purposes only.
 Such information is not intended nor otherwise implied to be medical or legal advice by Student Caffé Corporation.
 Such information is by no means complete or exhaustive, and as a result, such information does not encompass all conditions, disorders, health-related issues, respective treatments, or recovery plans.
 You should always consult your physician, other health care provider, or lawyer to determine the appropriateness of this information for your own situation or should you have any questions regarding a medical condition, treatment or recovery plan, or legal situation.
 Click to read the full disclaimer.

 Personal safety of all sorts involves a lot of common sense.
-If you think that something on the internet doesn’t seem right, it makes sense not to click the link.
-Beware of connecting with friends who you don’t actually know or giving out more personal information than seems absolutely necessary.
+If you think that something on the internet doesn’t seem right, it makes sense not to click the link or open the email.
+Beware of connecting with “friends” who you don’t actually know or giving out more personal information than seems absolutely necessary.
 Recovering from identity theft or a stolen credit card can be a long, arduous process, and staying smart about your online purchases and your public presence may prevent you from ever having to go through something like that.
-Use your head when you’re using the internet, and follow the tips below to maintain privacy online and to keep your computer and identity safe.
+Use your head when you’re using the internet, and follow the tips below to maintain privacy online and keep your computer and identity safe.

 Use a firewall, an antivirus, and an antispyware program.

 If your laptop doesn’t already come with some sort of internet protection (Windows Defender, for instance), many colleges will offer to install a security application free of charge.
 Colleges want to keep their students’ computers protected because schools generally offer only one or two WiFi networks for the whole campus.
-Any breach, then, has the possibility of affecting other users.
+Any breach, then, has the possibility of affecting hundreds of other users.
 If you need to purchase a security system, what you need will depend on what type of computer you have.
-Norton Security protects both Macs and PCs against viruses and phishing (an attempt to gain sensitive information by a company masquerading as legitimate).
+As an example, Norton Security protects both Macs and PCs against viruses, malware, and phishing.

 Create a new email account for junk and newsletters.

-If you are the type of person who signs up for online sweepstakes and morning newsletters, consider creating a separate email account from your school or personal email to receive promotions.
+If you are the type of person who signs up for online sweepstakes, coupon codes, and morning newsletters, consider creating a separate email account from your school or personal email to receive promotions.
 Not only will your personal inbox stay personal, it’ll also stay free of spam.
 Google, Microsoft, and Yahoo all offer free email services.

 Only shop online with a credit card, not a debit card.

 When you shop online, regardless of how reputable the website is, use your credit card.
 If you use your debit card, the money is automatically removed from your bank account.
-If someone steals your debit card information, it will give the hacker a direct link to your money.
-Using a credit card protects your bank accounts, and since they don’t have to be paid off immediately, you have the chance to check your charges (and call your bank to dispute anything that doesn’t seem right) before you have to pay.
+If someone steals your debit card information, then, it will give the hacker a direct link to your money.
+Using a credit card protects your bank accounts, and since credit cards don’t have to be paid off immediately, you have the chance to check your charges (and call your bank to dispute anything that doesn’t seem right) before you have to pay.
 Most banks will work with you if you’ve become the victim of credit card fraud; they may alert you to suspicious charges, freeze your cards and send you new ones, or reimburse you for any charges that you didn’t make.
 Thoroughly check your credit card bill each month and compare the charges listed to charges you know you made.
 If there are any discrepancies, immediately call your bank and report your credit card number as stolen.
 Consumer protections are limited after fraud goes unreported for 60 days.

 Look for the lock symbol.

-When you go to some websites, you will see a lock symbol next to the URL.
+When you go to some websites, you will see a lock symbol (or the word “secure”) next to the URL.
 You may also see “https” instead of “http.”
 This means that your connection to that website is encrypted (making it harder to hack).
 Only make purchases from companies that provide you with an encrypted connection.
 Likewise, any site that asks for personal information, whether or not you’re paying for something, should also be secure.
 If you’re unsure whether a site is secure, don’t divulge any personal or banking information.

 Be password smart.

-Use different passwords for all the sites to which you regularly log in.
+Use different usernames and passwords for all the sites to which you regularly log in.
 Passwords should be complex, incorporating many letters, numbers, and special characters.
 Most sites will require that your password be at least eight characters long.
 For a stronger password, use a combination of uppercase and lowercase letters in addition to at least one number and one special character.
 Don’t use personal information (like the name of your dog or your address) in your passwords.
 For example, $@raH, although it has special characters and both uppercase and lowercase letters, wouldn’t be a strong password because it clearly resembles a name.

 Be wary of links and attachments to emails and messages.